USA Customs Clearance Logo White

 copy-link-to-clipboard Copy URL to Clipboard

 From controlling bacteria in pools to making drinking water more safe to consume, chlorine is used in a variety of different ways around the world.
-America is no different in this regard and the desire to import chlorine to the U.S. is high.
-Combined with the current and future expected chlorine shortage in the U.S., demand is expected to reach an all-time high.
-If you're looking to bring chlorine into the U.S. to satisfy some of this demand, there are some important details you need to be aware of.
+America is no different, and demand for chlorine among U.S. consumers is high.
+If you’re looking to bring chlorine into the U.S. to satisfy some of this demand, there are some important details you need to be aware of.

 The complete guide below provides you with everything you need to know to safely import chlorine into the U.S.